Frost & Frost Pockets

-The front garden faces North and is shaded by the house so conditions can be somewhat different here as well.
+The front garden faces North and is shaded by the house so conditions can be somewhat different here also.

-So my advice to others would be: “Get to know your own garden” in terms of frost exposure, and grow plants accordingly!
+My advice would be: “Get to know your own garden” in terms of frost exposure, and grow your plants accordingly!

 Or you may be facing East and get the full brunt of the cold winds that cross the North Sea from Siberia, conversely you may face West and get some benefit from the Gulf Stream.

-Another factor could be altitude where your garden can be at or below sea level, or as my garden is, around 250m (800ft) above sea level.
+Altitude and location can be another factor as some gardens can be at or below sea level, or around 250m (800ft) above sea level as my garden is.

 There is no simple answer to this phenomena other than as mentioned previously: Get to know you garden!